Data Model

 The app persists two synchronized views of the same document:

-content: plain text used by non-Lexical workflows, search, exports, and legacy integrations.jsonContent: serialized Lexical state used to restore decorators, template fields, suggestions, and editor-specific metadata.
+content: plain text used by workflows, search, exports, and legacy integrations.jsonContent: serialized Lexical state used to restore decorators, template fields, suggestions, and editor metadata.

 Typing does not regenerate jsonContent on every keystroke.
 Rosetta updates the live Lexical tree immediately, emits a lightweight derived snapshot for UI consumers, then writes content and jsonContent after the persistence debounce or an explicit flush boundary.